 Stir in fruit and aniseed if you are using them.
 Make sure to mix these in well.
 Then slowly add a little more flour at a time until a soft dough is formed.

 Lightly flour a hard surface such as a table or countertop.
 Place the ball of dough on top and begin kneading it until it becomes smooth and stretchy.
 This will probably take anywhere from 5 to 10 minutes.
 Form into a round ball.

-While the dough is rising you can prepare the eggs by dying them if you choose to.
+While the dough is rising you can prepare the eggs by washing and dying them if you choose to.
 (Just a note, these are RAW eggs you are dying, so be careful!)

 Otherwise just lightly grease the eggs with a little bit of the oil and set aside.

 Prep the dough by punching it down and dividing it into two smaller balls.

 On a floured surface, roll each piece into about a two-foot long rope.
 Then twist the two ropes together loosely into a wreath shape.